CauaneAndrade/CauaneAndrade/README.md

 ### Heyyyy

-A developer with a heart of gold, fueled by coffee and a burning desire to change the world for the better.
-Or at least, to add some cool new features to my apps. <br/>
+A developer fueled by coffee and a passion for creating change, one line of code at a time. <br/>

 Don't bother with a map, just follow the trail of awesomeness: <br/>